Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Preliminaries

-After measuring the steady-state outputs and connecting them to the constant exogenous inputs using \eqref{eq.SteadyStateEquation} and its variants, we will end up with a function inversion problem.
-If we linearize \eqref{eq.SteadyStateEquation}, we'll end up with a matrix inversion problem.
-It is widely known that matrix inversion and matrix multiplication have the same time complexity \cite{CormenRivest}.
-We'll denote the time complexity of matrix inversion by $O(n^\omega)$, neglecting poly-logarithmic terms.
-There exists real-world implementable algorithms for matrix inversion with $\omega =\log_{2}{7} \approx 2.807$ \cite{Strassen1969}, and theoretical algorithms with time complexity $O(n^{2.3728639})$ \cite{CopperfieldWinograd1990,LeGall2014}, which cannot be implemented in the real world as the constant in front of $n^{2.3728639}$ is extremely large \cite{Iliopoulos1989}.
-We'll take special interest in inverting positive-definite matrices, denoting the time complexity of inverting positive-definite matrices by $O(n^{\omega_1})$, similarly neglecting poly-logarithmic terms.
-We have $2\le \omega_1 \le \omega < 3$, as inverting general matrices is harder than inverting just positive-definite matrices, and just reading the input takes $O(n^2)$ time.
+If we measure the steady-state outputs and the corresponding constant exogenous inputs, we end up with a function inversion problem stemming from a variant of \eqref{eq.SteadyStateEquation}.
+Linearizing it results in a matrix inversion problem instead, whose computational complexity will now be discusses.
+Matrix inversion and matrix multiplication are known to have the same time complexity, which is usually denoted as $O(n^\omega)$, neglecting poly-logarithmic terms \cite{Cormen2009}.
+While schoolbook multiplication gives $\omega = 3$, other implementable algorithms yield $\omega \approx 2.807$ \cite{Strassen1969}, while some theoretical algorithms can give $\omega \approx 2.3728639$ \cite{LeGall2014}.
+The latter are impractical as the constant in front of $n^\omega$ is extremely large.
+We focus on inverting positive-definite matrices, with a time complexity denoted by $O(n^{\omega_1})$, similarly neglecting poly-logarithmic terms, where $2\le \omega_1 \le \omega < 3$, as reading the input takes $O(n^2)$ time.